ZiicoB/Python_Lista-De-Gastos/README.md

 ===============================================

-  The project was created in a simple way, but in the future, perhaps I will make changes to improve it or use it as an initial idea to create software designed to organize personal information through a notes file.
+  The project was created in a simple way, but in the future, perhaps I will make changes to improve it